FusionAuth/fusionauth-site/site/_posts/2022-09-30-nodejs-and-twitter-oauth.md

 ## Why FusionAuth instead of plain Passport?

 [Passport](https://www.passportjs.org) is a one of the commonly used authentication systems in Express apps.
-It is very powerful, and allows you to hook into social providers, openID and oAuth providers, or use a local authentication strategy.
+It is very powerful, and allows you to hook into social providers, openID and OAuth providers, or use a local authentication strategy.
 This sounds like everything you'll ever need, but there are still a few missing pieces.
-For example, you still need to contructs your own login page and other account functionality such as resetting passwords, forgotten password resets, 2FA, email verification, account protection and more.
+For example, you still need to construct your own login page and other account functionality such as resetting passwords, forgotten password resets, 2FA, email verification, account protection and more.
 Setting up custom web app authentication is always more complicated than it seems

 The great news is that combining Passport with FusionAuth makes a complete system, which takes care of all aspects of authentication.
-It also means that much of your apps authentication capability can be configured through FusionAuth, rather than writing code and modifying your app.
+It also means that much of your app's authentication capability can be configured through FusionAuth, rather than writing code and modifying your app.
 For example, you can easily add social login providers whenever you need, without changing code or redeploying your app.

 With this setup, authentication concerns are taken care of entirely by FusionAuth